GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSSImg-DRTutorial/02_data_reduction.rst

 The command line above changes the rejection algorithing during the stack process.
-It helps with the cosmetics of the image but it might affect the photometry if the point-spread function (seeing) changes a lot on every images in the stack.
+It helps with the cosmetics of the image but it might affect the photometry if the point-spread function (seeing) changes a lot on every images in the stack or if the images are poorly aligned.
 The ``--suffix`` option is added so the final stack frame has a different name.
 Otherwise, reduce_ overwrites the output.
 Here is the product of the command line above:

 .. figure:: _static/img/N20170525S0116_stack_varclip.png
    :align: center